 How do I apply?

-When the application is available, a link and instructions will be emailed to all students that were enrolled on 3/13/2020.
-Applications will be reviewed as they are received, and students will be notified of the status of their application generally within five business days.
+When the application is available, a link and instructions will be emailed to all eligible students.
+Applications will be reviewed as they are received, and students will be notified of the status of their application generally within five business days after the due date.

 How much will I receive?

 The initial emergency financial aid grant amount will be for $800.
-The supplemental emergency financial aid grant amount will be determined at a later date, after the initial awards are made.
+The supplemental emergency financial aid grant amount will be calculated after the application is closed.
+The remaining HEERF allocation will be divided evenly between all eligible applicants.

 How do students receive the money?